Επεξεργασία

 The MQTT broker has two major layers:

-• Stateless frontend layer.
+• Stateless frontend layer

-• Stateful and sharded backend layer.
+• Stateful and sharded backend layer

 The goals of the architecture are:

-• Fault tolerance and isolation: Message publishing continues if backend pods fail and prevents failures from propagating to the rest of the system
+• Fault tolerance and isolation: Message publishing continues if backend pods fail and prevents failures from propagating to the rest of the system.

-• Failure recovery: Automatic failure recovery without operator intervention
+• Failure recovery: Automatic failure recovery without operator intervention.

-• No message loss: Delivery of messages if at least one front-end pod and one backend pod in a partition is running
+• No message loss: Delivery of messages if at least one frontend pod and one backend pod in a partition is running.

-• Elastic scaling: Horizontal scaling of publishing and subscribing throughput to support edge and cloud deployments
+• Elastic scaling: Horizontal scaling of publishing and subscribing throughput to support edge and cloud deployments.

-• Operational simplicity: Minimum dependency on external components to simplify maintenance and complexity
+• Operational simplicity: Minimum dependency on external components to simplify maintenance and complexity.

 Configuration

-For configuration, the MQTT broker is composed of several Kubernetes custom resources that define different aspects of the broker's behavior and functionality.
+For configuration, the MQTT broker is composed of several Kubernetes custom resources that define different aspects of the broker's behavior and functionality:

 • The main resource is Broker, which defines the global settings like cardinality, memory usage profile, and diagnostic settings.

-Diagram showing the broker resource model.
+Diagram that shows the broker resource model.

 Important

-To customize the MQTT broker deployment, add new resources, like BrokerListeners, BrokerAuthentication, and BrokerAuthorization, to the default Broker.
+To customize the MQTT broker deployment, add new resources like BrokerListeners, BrokerAuthentication, and BrokerAuthorization to the default Broker.

 The Broker resource itself is immutable and can't be modified after deployment, but it only needs customization in advanced scenarios.
 To learn more about customizing the Broker resource, see Customize default Broker.